mpifr-vlbi/VCAT/README.md

 Many tasks run **DIFMAP** in the background.
 If DIFMAP is already in your `PATH`, VCAT will automatically find it.
+If you don't have DIFMAP yet, see here for a quick installation instruction for Ubuntu-based systems.
 It is also possible to use many functions without DIFMAP by specifying `use_difmap=False`, but this mode is **not yet fully supported** and may have limited functionality.